db3108/michi-c2/doc/manual.rst

     N_SIMS
         Number of simulations per move (search).
-        Note: this value can be modified when playing with time limited constraints
+        Note: michi-c use a different value when playing with time limited constraints

     RAVE_EQUIV
         number of visits which makes the weight of RAVE simulations and real simulations equal

     EXPAND_VISITS
         number of visits before a node is expanded